garrandall/popular-music-data/tracks/been-around-the-world-puff-daddy-the-family-the-notorious-b-i-g--mase.md

 Mr. Producer (yo, youknowhatI'msayin) why are you so mad?

-Yo, Iiiiiii, I'ma I'ma keep it real simple for you Yeah t-t-t-t-t-tell them niggaz why you mad son!
+Yo, Iiiiiii, I'ma I'ma keep it real simple for you Yeah t-t-t-t-t-tell them niggas why you mad son!
-Tell them niggaz why you mad son!
+Tell them niggas why you mad son!
 (OK, gentlemen please, one at a time)
 Tell em why you mad son, word up, tell em why you mad son!
 YouknowhatI'msayin?
 Iiiiiii, Iiiiiii be I be I been